garfik/voice-cloning-demo/README.md

 **Important**: It is illegal and unethical to clone someone's voice without their explicit permission.
 Always obtain proper consent before using someone's voice data.
 Misuse of voice cloning technology can lead to serious problems.

 **NOTE**: This is a proof-of-concept demonstration, not a production-ready solution.
 The goal is to showcase voice cloning capabilities running on CPU in Docker.
+I was testing this on Macbook Air M1 with 16 GB RAM

 ## Overview